 VIDEO OR PHOTOGRAPHY:

 For the protection of the children and the creativity of the choreography use of any type of camera is strictly prohibited.
 Absolutely no cameras are allowed during a performance on stage.
 A professional videographer and photographer will be available at each event.

 Performance music is accepted in the following formats: Please upload music on your Studio Registration and please bring back-up in either CD’s, iPod’s, iPads, USB flash drive and/or laptops should be turned in 20 acts prior to the performance and check in with our backstage manager.
 All audio resources are the responsibility of the Director and should be turned in two weeks BEFORE schedule comes out.
 Back-up resources should always be available at all competitions in an event of an emergency.

-Props must be essential to the act and must be carried on stage by the performer or studio staff (instructor, parents etc.) The placement and setup of all props should be completed within 2 minutes.
-For extra assistance with props and set up please see and coordinate with our back stage manager.
+Props must be essential to the act and must be carried on stage by the performer or studio staff (instructor, parents etc.) Placement and setup of all props should be completed within 2 minutes.
+For extra assistance with props and set up please coordinate with our back stage manager.
 No person or persons may support, assist or hold props during the performance, without being a part of the act by number and age.

 Mark of Excellence wants each dancer and studio participating to have a clean and safe dancing surface.
 No substances in any form that could affect the dancing surface will be allowed.
 Please be considerate of the studios performing after you, ensuring that you clean the stage of all debris.
 IE; glitter, powder, flowers, feathers, etc. No dangerous props allowed on stage.
 This includes fire, live animals, metal swords, metal knives, glass or any items having sharp points or edges.
 No item maybe intentionally thrown from the stage.